Linux-RISC/Sungrow-Meter/README.md

 <br>
 Last update: 2023/12/10<br>
 The project is working again, thanks to @pdf83 support.
-Sungrow has changed some behavior in the firmare and the main script has been updated.
+Sungrow has changed some behavior in the firmare and the main script needed to be updated.
 <br>
 <br>
 <del>